xfyun/argo-workflows/docs/executor_plugins.md

 ## A Simple Python Plugin

-Lets make a Python plugin that prints "hello" each time the workflow is operated on.
+Let's make a Python plugin that prints "hello" each time the workflow is operated on.

 We need the following:

 1. [Plugins enabled](plugins.md) .
-2. A HTTP server that will be run as a sidecar to the main container responds to RPC HTTP requests from the executor.
+2. A HTTP server that will be run as a sidecar to the main container and will respond to RPC HTTP requests from the executor.
 3. Configuration so the controller can discover the plugin.

 We'll need to create a script that starts a HTTP server: